 The cases we have seen tend to operate under a similar advice model.
-An introducer will pass customer details to an unregulated firm, which markets an unregulated investment (e.g. an overseas property development).
+An introducer will pass customer details to an unregulated firm, which markets an unregulated investment (eg an overseas property development).
 When the customer expresses an interest in the unregulated investment, the customer is introduced to a regulated financial adviser to provide advice on the unregulated investment.
 The financial adviser does not give advice on the unregulated investments and says it is only providing advice on a SIPP capable of holding the unregulated investment...
 The FSA is investigating a number of firms and has secured a variation of their Part IV permission so that they are unable to continue operating in that way.
 The FSA is also considering taking enforcement action against these firms.

-We have seen cases where, as a result of these advisory strategies involving unauthorised firms, customers have transferred out of more traditional pension schemes and invested their retirement savings wholly in unregulated assets via SIPPs, taking very high and often entirely unsuitable levels of risk despite receiving advice on the pension transfer from regulated firms.
+We have seen cases where, as a result of these advisory strategies involving unathorised firms, customers have transferred out of more traditional pension schemes and invested their retirement savings wholly in unregulated assets via SIPPs, taking very high and often entirely unsuitable levels of risk despite receiving advice on the pension transfer from regulated firms.

-Financial advisers using this advice model are under the mistaken impression that this process means they do not have to consider the unregulated investment as part of their advice to invest in the SIPP and that they only need to consider the suitability of the SIPP in the abstract.
+...Financial advisers using this advice model are under the mistaken impression that this process means they do not have to consider the unregulated investment as part of their advice to invest in the SIPP and that they only need to consider the suitability of the SIPP in the abstract.
 This is incorrect.

-The FSA's view is that the provision of suitable advice generally requires consideration of the investment held by the customer or, when advice is given on a product which is a vehicle for investment in other products (such as a SIPP and other wrappers), consideration of the suitability of the overall proposition, that is the wrapper and the expected underlying investments in unregulated schemes...
+The FSA's view is that the provision of suitable advice generally requires consideration of the investment held by the customer or, when advice is given on a product which is a vehicle for investment in other products (such as a SIPP and other wrappers), consideration of the suitability of the overall proposition, that is the wrapper and the expected underlying investments in unregulated schemes....

-For example, where a financial adviser recommends a SIPP knowing that the customer will transfer out of a current pension arrangement to release funds to invest in an overseas property investment under a SIPP, then the suitability of the overseas property investment must form part of the advice about whether the customer should transfer into the SIPP..."
+For example, where a financial adviser recommends a SIPP knowing that the customer will transfer out of a current pension arrangement to release funds to invest in an overseas property investment under a SIPP, then the suitability of the overseas property investment must form part of the advice about whether the customer should transfer into the SIPP... "

-Mr Q's SIPP application was dated 16 November 2012.
-It seems to have been received by Options sometime between then and 22 November 2012 when it established Mr Q's SIPP.
-Although this was before the above alert had been issued, Options could and should have been aware of 1 Stop Financial Services' business model and the implications of that model for its SIPP members.
-It meant these members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.
+Mr W's SIPP application was dated 29 January 2013.
+It seems to have been received by Options on 1 February 2013.
+This was after the above alert had been issued and Options ought to have been aware of that alert by the time of Mr W's application.
+But even if it was not, it should as I have said been aware of 1 Stop Financial Services' business model and the implications it had for its SIPP members.
+It meant their members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.